Are Cover Letters Necessary in 2024?

 Cover letters aren't always necessary, but including one with your job application can be beneficial.

-Considering the average job receives over 100 applications, a cover letter can be an excellent way to stand out from other applicants.
+Considering one job opening can receive many applications, a cover letter can be an excellent way to stand out from other applicants.
 It's an opportunity to clarify your interest in the company, expand on your experience, and demonstrate your fit.
 Well-written cover letters do have an impact.
 An experiment from ResumeGo found that applicants who submitted a tailored cover letter were invited to interview more often than applicants who didn’t include one—16.4 percent versus 10.7 percent [1].

 However, recruiters don’t always review cover letters and may only do so once they’ve narrowed their candidate pool.
 Given the time it takes to research and write a cover letter, it's worth being strategic about when to include one.